Tishka17/aiogram_dialog/docs/transitions.rst

 There are several ways to do it:

-* ``dialog.switch_to`` method.
+* ``dialog_manager.switch_to`` method.
 Pass another state and window will be switched
-* ``dialog.next`` method.
+* ``dialog_manager.next`` method.
 It will switch to the next window in the same order they were passed during dialog creation.
 Cannot be called when the last window is active
-* ``dialog.back`` method.
+* ``dialog_manager.back`` method.
 Switch to the opposite direction (to the previous one).
 Cannot be called when the first window is active

 Let's create thee windows with buttons and these transitions: